NeuroTechX/learn.neurotechedu.com/README.md

 #NeurotechEDU
 ### [www.learn.neurotechedu.com](http://learn.neurotechedu.com/)

-NeurotechEDU is an open-source project designed to promote collaboration and user-generated content towards emeging Neurotechnology practices.
+NeurotechEDU is an open-source project designed to promote collaboration and user-generated content towards emerging Neurotechnology practices.
-The idea is that if you are not finding something that should be part of our resources or lessons you can go ahead and make it and upload it to our page.
+The idea is that if you are not finding something that should be part of our resources or lessons you can go ahead make it, and upload it to our page.

 The project is built with the help of: